iifl-logo-icon 1

 vi.
 According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Companies Act, 2013 for the nature of business activity undertaken by the Company.
 Accordingly, clause 3(vi) of the Order is not applicable to the Company.

-vii. (a) According to the information and explanations given to us and on the basis of our examination of the records, the Company is generally regular in depositing undisputed statutory dues including Goods and Services Tax, Provident Fund, Employees State Insurance, Income-Tax, Sales-Tax, Service Tax, Duty of Customs, Duty of Excise, Value Added Tax, Cess and any other statutory dues to the appropriate authorities.
+vii. (a) According to the information and explanations given to us and on the basis of our examination of the records, except for what is stated in para b & para c of the "Basis for Qualified Opinion" section of our Audit report, the Company is generally regular in depositing undisputed statutory dues including Goods and Services Tax, Provident Fund, Employees State Insurance, Income-Tax, Sales-Tax, Service Tax, Duty of Customs, Duty of Excise, Value Added Tax, Cess and any other statutory dues to the appropriate authorities.
 No undisputed amounts payable in respect of the aforesaid statutory dues were outstanding as at the last day of the financial year for a period of more than six months from the date they became payable except the following:

 Name of Statue

-Nature of dues Amount Rs. in Lakhs Period to which the amount relates
+Nature of dues Amount Rs.
+Period to which the

 (b) According to the information and explanations given to us, there are no dues as referred in clause vii (a) above which have not been deposited on account of any dispute except the following: